Tachiyomi

 Tachiyomi was a free and open-source manga and comic reader application for Android devices.
 It was developed by Inorichi and released in 2014.
-The name "Tachiyomi" is derived from the Japanese words "tachi" (立ち) and "yomi" (読み), meaning "standing" and "reading."
+The name "Tachiyomi" is derived from the Japanese word "tachiyomi" (立ち読み), meaning standing and reading, often in a bookstore.

 Features

 Tachiyomi offered a range of features.
 It supported multiple source extensions, allowing users to access manga from various online platforms.
 Users could create customizable libraries to organize their manga collection based on genres, authors, or reading progress.
 The application provided different reading modes, including single-page, double-page, and long-strip scrolling.
 Users could customize the app's appearance, layout, and reading controls.
 Tachiyomi allowed users to download manga chapters for offline reading.
 Integration with tracking services such as MyAnimeList enabled users to track their reading progress and synchronize data across multiple devices.